 Part sports bar, part 1950s cocktail lounge, Betty’s is all about unwinding and just seeing where it goes.
 The food’s brilliant, you can watch sports on TV backstage and Cocktail Happy Hour runs every night from 5pm to 7pm.

 Long-running Riga favourite with six themed bars, three dance floors and a broad mix of sounds and regular guest DJs.
-Girls get free admission.
+Girls get free admission so expect to find quite a few of them in there.

 Riga does Studio 54 decades down the line.
 The clubbers are an older mix and mainly Latvian but the energy’s good and it’s a real Eastern European experience.